Housing Updates During Coronavirus

 If you are looking for general housing information, visit our Housing FAQ page.

-Fall Quarter Housing
+Fall and Winter Housing Info

 Will Cal Poly waive the first-year housing requirement?
 Or will first-years still be required to live on campus?